When is it safe for me to start exercising after having a baby?

 PELVIC FLOOR exercises are extremely important for you to be doing.
 These exercises should be commenced immediately after the birth.
+Doing these exercises are important regardless of whether you have a natural delivery or caesarean.
 It is also important for you to strengthen your CORE after giving birth.
 These muscles have been stretched for the past few months and need to be strengthened.

 Having a consultation with an experienced physiotherapist with a Real Time Ultrasound is essential to ensure you are activating the correct muscles when doing your core and pelvic floor exercises.
 The Real Time Ultrasound will bring a picture of your muscles up on a screen and you are able to view them as you are activating them.